Yashiiti/imagecaptioning/README.md

 # imagecaptioning
-Open the notebook to see the entire code about building an image captioning model from scatch.
+Open the notebook to see the entire code about building an image captioning model from scratch.
+This model takes as input images and captions associated with them it learns by converting the image into image features which is accomplished by a pretrained model here, then it works similar to an encoder decoder based machine translation model instead of tranlating a language it translates the image features into captions.
+The decoder is based on transformers.